Cyrusb01/powerpoint_auto/README.md

 BFC_TWIT_ACESS_TOKEN_SECRET

 ## Set up Virtual Enviornment
-run the following command
+run the following command\
-conda env create -f environment.yml this will create the env used by the batch file, the environment is in python 3.6 for a reason
+conda env create -f environment.yml\
+this will create the env used by the batch file, the environment is in python 3.6 for a reason

 ## Setup Windows Task Scheduler
+1. Open task scheduler \
+2. Click action, and "create basic task" \
+3. Name it whatever you want, ex.
+"BFC_Twitter" \
+4. Set timing when you want it to run. \
+5. keep "start a program" \
+6. Browse for auto_run.bat which is in this directory\
+7. In the "Start in:", navigate to this directory Ex.
+C:\Onramp\powerpoint_auto\
+8. Click Finish